-We can see above that the Caltrain stations seem to be significant!
-This makes sense as these are natural connectors and likely one of the most popular uses of these bike share programs to get you from A to B in a way that you don’t need a car!
+You can see above that the Caltrain stations seem to be significant.
+This makes sense as these are natural connectors and likely one of the most popular uses of these bike share programs to get you from A to B in a way that you don’t need a car.

 stationGraph .groupEdges((edge1, edge2) => edge1 + edge2) .triplets .sortBy(_.attr, ascending=false) .map(triplet => "There were " + triplet.attr.toString + " trips from " + triplet.srcAttr + " to " + triplet.dstAttr + ".") .take(10) .foreach(println)

 Remember that in this instance you’ve got a directed graph.
 That means that your trips are directional - from one location to another.
 Therefore you get access to a wealth of analysis that you can use.
 You can find the number of trips that go into a specific station and leave from a specific station.